 The Land Use Element of the General Plan functions as a guide to policy makers, decision makers, the general public, and planners in La Cañada Flintridge regarding the desired pattern of development through the 2030 planning period.
 It has the broadest scope of the General Plan elements, as it plays a central role in correlating all land use issues into a set of coherent development policies that relate directly to the other elements.
 In practice, the Land Use Element is the most visible and usually the most referenced element in the General Plan.
-Although all elements carry equal weight, the includes the Land Use Policy Map; associated land use designations; and goals, objectives, and policies.
-The Plan establishes the policy foundation for land use decision making through the planning period to achieve the community's Vision 2030.
+Although all elements carry equal weight, the Land Use Element is often perceived as being the most representative of the establishes the policy foundation for land use decision making through the planning period to achieve the community's Vision 2030.
 The Land Use Element provides an overview of key planning terms and how they relate to the Plan; summarizes opportunities and issues for the planning period that influenced preparation of the Plan; and discusses implications of implementation of the Plan, including changes from the 1993 Land Use Element.